Homeschooling to my Child’s Strengths ~

 In an effort to take myself out of the emotionally charged areas of homeschooling, and back into a more professional approach to learning, I created a learning plan for my boys.
 It is similar to what I would’ve done for a corporate manager ten years ago.

-Here are the basic tenants of our strengths based learning plan:
+Here are the basic tenants of homeschooling to my child’s strengths:

 - It clearly outlines my boys’ respective strengths (which incidentally, are often completely opposite), and the ways to incorporate areas of weakness into those strengths.